Metropolis Management Act 1855

-The Metropolis Management Act 1855 (18 & 19 Vict. c.120) was an Act of the Parliament of the United Kingdom that created the Metropolitan Board of Works, a London-wide body to co-ordinate the construction of the city's infrastructure.
-The Act also created a second tier of local government consisting of parish vestries and district boards of works.
+The Metropolis Management Act 1855 (18 & 19 Vict. c.
+120), also known as the Metropolis (Management) Act 1855 or the Metropolis Local Management Act 1855, is an act of the Parliament of the United Kingdom that created the Metropolitan Board of Works, a London-wide body to co-ordinate the construction of the city's infrastructure.
+The act also created a second tier of local government consisting of parish vestries and district boards of works.
 The Metropolitan Board of Works was the forerunner of the London County Council.

 Background

 The Royal Commission on the City of London considered the case for creation of an authority for the whole of London.
 Its report recommended the creation of a limited-function Metropolitan Board of Works and seven municipal corporations based on existing parliamentary representation.

 The Metropolitan Board of Works

 The act constituted the Metropolitan Board of Works and provided that its members should be chosen by the parish vestries and district boards also constituted by the act.
 The first election of members was to take place on 12 December 1855.
 From 1857, one third of the board was to go out of office on the third Wednesday of June every year.
 The board was to take over the powers, duties and liabilities of the Metropolitan Commission of Sewers and the Metropolitan Buildings Office on 1 January 1856.
 Its area of responsibility was to be that designated by the Registrar General as London in the 1851 census.